Castro (musician)

-Theophilus Tagoe (born 1 May 1982, disappeared 6 July 2014), popularly known as Castro or Castro Under Fire, was a Ghanaian hiplife recording artist and musician.
+Theophilus Tagoe (born 1 May 1982, disappeared 6 July 2014), popularly known as Castro, Castro Under Fire or Castro De D’Destroyer, was a Ghanaian hiplife recording artist and musician.

 Early life and career

-He was born in Takoradi in the Western Region of Ghana in 1982 to Lydia Tagoe (a trader) and a Mr. Cofie (an accountant).
+He was born in Takoradi in the Western Region of Ghana in 1982 to Lydia Tagoe (a trader) and Mr. Cofie (an accountant).
 He had his primary and Junior high education at the All Saints Anglican Primary School in Takoradi.
 He started singing as early as age 10 and entered the musical scene with his 2003 hit song "Sradenam".
 He had features on the hip-life group 4x4 hit track, "Sikletele," which officially introduced him to the local music scene before he launched his debut album in 2003."Sradinam" soon became one of many Ghanaians' favorite hits.

 Castro's dream was to retire and become a producer.
 His dream was to help bring to the limelight talented unknown young artist.
-He believes that this will develop the young talented artist and groom them for the market by becoming a producer.
+He believed that this would develop the young talented artist and groom them for the market by becoming a producer.

 Castro was a friend of Ghana national football team's captain, Asamoah Gyan.
 The duo recorded three albums together.
 "African Girls" was another hit of theirs.